Ways to Give

 If you would like to restrict your gift to a specific designation, please specify your gift designation on the memo line of your check.

-Check date and USPS postmarked no later than June 30 or December 31.
-Checks sent by FedEx, UPS or other overnight carriers will be effective as of the date received at Middlebury College, NOT the date sent by donor, per IRS regulations.
+Check date and USPS postmark must be no later than June 30 or December 31.
+Checks sent by FedEx, UPS, or other overnight carriers will be effective as of the date received at Middlebury College, NOT the date sent by donor, per IRS regulations.

 Join our TrueBlue Sustainer regular givers’ program, which allows you to divide your gift into manageable increments through convenient automatic deductions from your credit card or bank account.
 You can make your payments monthly, quarterly, or yearly.

 Visit the online giving form to make your recurring credit card gift, call 888-367-6433, or fill out the Direct Payment Plan Authorization Form for gifts made through your bank account and return to

 Your commitment goes right to work providing reliable, steady funding for students and faculty.